gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-and-code.md

 >## *Publish the data and code or it didn't happen* [*](http://freerangestats.info/blog/2020/05/30/implausible-health-data-firm){:target="_blank"}

-Get the raw data and the cleaning codes that created the datasets used for analyis.

-**NOTE: codes and data should be made available in a more structured way in November 2020.
-Please check back.**

-## Summary information
+## Getting code

-To check out the case studies, see the [Case studies summary page](/casestudies){:target="_blank"}

-To read information about all the datasets we used, see the  [Datasets summary page](/datasets){:target="_blank"}
+For all the code that reproduces all the tables and graphs in the textbook, visit the Github page [github.com/gabors-data-analysis/da_case_studies](https://github.com/gabors-data-analysis/da_case_studies){:target="_blank"} where the live version of the code is available.

+*All codes in R and Stata should work well.
+But some improvement of codes may take place.
+We plan a locked version 1.0 is expected in January 2021.
+Python is under preparation is the Github page for details. *

+{% comment %}
+You will have several other options to get code for our case studies.
+Forthcoming in November 2020.
+1. Download all code in [R](code-zip-r), [Stata](code-zip-stata), [Python](code-zip-python) --- `release 1.0 (2020-11-21)`
+2. Download code one by one [from the Case studies page](/casestudies)
+{% endcomment %}

 ## Getting Data

 The **current, temporary solution** is that you can download the pre-release datasets from [Google Drive](https://drive.google.com/drive/u/2/folders/1g5j6v_WtB2lQDrSjpfhuw-P4s3Wm7Ucc){:target="_blank"}

 You will have other options to get the datasets for our case studies.
-Forthcoming in November 2020.
+Forthcoming in January 2021.

 {% comment %}
 1. Download all the data [Data-all](data-zip-all).
 Note that this is a very large zipped file.
 Forthcoming in November 2020: - `release 1.0 (2020-11-21)`